 3. Confidence and Success with CBT [Audiobook] – Avy Joseph, Ruth Sillers and Audible Studios

 Co-written by the same author as above (and narrated by the same person from the above book as well), this book focuses on using CBT to increase your levels of confidence for the purpose of finding success in your life.

-Taylor, M. (2016).
-Cognitive Behavioral Therapy for Beginners: How to Use CBT to Overcome Anxieties, Phobias, Addictions, Depression, Negative Thoughts, and Other Problematic Disorders [Audiobook].
-Make Profits Easy LLC.
+4. Cognitive-Behavioral Therapy for Beginners: How to Use CBT to Overcome Anxieties, Phobias, Addictions, Depression, Negative Thoughts, and Other Problematic Disorders [Audiobook] – Maddison Taylor, Jim D. Johnston and Make Profits Easy LLC